10 Ways to Increasing Your Small Business Profit Margins (With Examples & Tips)

 Actionable Tips:

-- Build long-term relationships with reliable suppliers.
+- Build long-term relationships with reliable, local suppliers.

 - Consider sourcing from multiple vendors to increase competition and negotiate better rates.